vbianchi/ResearchAgent/README.md

 # ResearchAgent: AI Assistant for Research Workflows (v2.6.0 In Progress)

 This project provides a functional user interface and backend for an AI agent system designed to assist with research tasks, particularly in fields like bioinformatics and epidemiology.
 It features a three-panel layout (Tasks, Chat, Monitor/Artifact Viewer) and connects via WebSockets to a Python backend.
-The core agent architecture is currently being migrated to **LangGraph** for enhanced control and capabilities.
+The core agent architecture is built on **LangGraph** for enhanced control and capabilities.

-**Current Version & Focus (Targeting v2.6.0 - LangGraph Migration & Core Stability):**
+**Current Version & Focus (v2.6.0 - LangGraph Core Integration & Direct Execution Paths)**

-We are actively developing the "ResearchAgent" project, with the primary focus on migrating the backend agent architecture from a LangChain `AgentExecutor`-based system to **LangGraph**.
+We are actively developing the "ResearchAgent" project.
+The primary focus of v2.6.0 has been the successful integration of the LangGraph agent into the main application server, enabling robust direct question answering and direct tool execution capabilities.

-* **Previous Architecture (LangChain `AgentExecutor`-based):**
-    * Successfully implemented a "Plug and Play" tool system with dynamic loading via `tool_config.json`.
-    * Largely completed Pydantic v2 migration for data models.
-    * Developed and refined a Plan-Code-Execute-Evaluate (PCEE) agent workflow.
-    * Achieved significant UI/UX refinements with a modularized frontend.

-* **LangGraph Migration Progress (Key Achievements):**
+* **LangGraph Integration - Key Achievements:**
-    * **Stateful PCEE Graph Functional in Isolation:** The core Plan-Code-Execute-Evaluate (PCEE) workflow, including nodes for Intent Classification, Planning, Control (tool/LLM selection), Execution (tool use or direct LLM call), Step Evaluation, and Overall Evaluation, has been successfully implemented as a stateful graph using LangGraph.
-    * **Retry Logic Verified in Isolation:** The graph's retry mechanism, including correct incrementing of retry counts per step and adherence to a maximum retry limit (`MAX_STEP_RETRIES`), has been tested and confirmed to be working as expected in isolated test runs of the `langgraph_agent.py` script.
+    * **Server Integration Complete:** The LangGraph agent is now integrated with the main application server (`server.py` and `agent_flow_handlers.py`).
+    * **`DIRECT_QA` Path Functional:** User queries classified as "DIRECT_QA" (simple, no-tool questions) are now processed through a dedicated path in the LangGraph, with the `DirectQANode` providing an answer via an LLM, and the `OverallEvaluatorNode` presenting this answer to the user.
+    * **`DIRECT_TOOL_REQUEST` Path Functional:** User queries explicitly requesting a specific tool (e.g., "web search for X", "read file Y") are classified as "DIRECT_TOOL_REQUEST".
+A `DirectToolExecutorNode` in the LangGraph executes the identified tool with the extracted input, and the `OverallEvaluatorNode` presents the result.
+This has been tested with tools like `tavily_search_api`, `pubmed_search`, `workspace_shell`, and `read_file`.
+    * **Stateful Graph Execution:** The system utilizes LangGraph's state management (`ResearchAgentState`) to pass information between nodes (e.g., user query, classified intent, tool outputs).
+    * **Callback Integration:** The `WebSocketCallbackHandler` is correctly integrated with the graph's execution, streaming LLM token usage and final agent messages to the UI in real-time for the direct paths.
-    * **Dynamic Tool Loading:** The "Plug and Play" tool system is integrated into the LangGraph nodes, allowing dynamic loading and use of tools based on `tool_config.json`.
+    * **Dynamic Tool Loading for Direct Requests:** The `DirectToolExecutorNode` dynamically loads and uses tools based on `tool_config.json` and the current `task_id`.
-    * **Pydantic v2 for State:** LangGraph state schemas and tool models utilize Pydantic v2.
+    * **Pydantic v2 for State & Tool Models:** LangGraph state schemas and most tool models utilize Pydantic v2.

 * **UI (Frontend):**
-    * The existing three-panel layout and UI functionalities (task management, chat, monitor, artifact viewer, LLM selection, file uploads) are in place but are **not yet connected** to the new LangGraph backend.
+    * The existing three-panel layout and UI functionalities (task management, chat, monitor, artifact viewer, LLM selection, file uploads) are in place and correctly interact with the new LangGraph backend for direct QA and direct tool requests.

-* **Backend (Targeting LangGraph Integration):**
+* **Backend (LangGraph Architecture):**
     * Python server using WebSockets (`websockets`) and `aiohttp` (for file server).
+    * LangGraph is the core for agentic workflows.
-    * LangChain continues to be used for LLM integrations and tool primitives within the LangGraph context.
+    * LangChain is used for LLM integrations and tool primitives within the LangGraph context.
-    * Task-specific workspaces and SQLite for persistence are defined.
+    * Task-specific workspaces and SQLite for persistence are functional.

-## Core Architecture & Workflow (Transitioning to LangGraph)
+## Core Architecture & Workflow (LangGraph Based)

-The ResearchAgent aims to process user queries through a sophisticated LangGraph-based pipeline:
+The ResearchAgent processes user queries through a LangGraph pipeline:

+1.  **Intent Classification (`IntentClassifierNode` context in `agent_flow_handlers.py`):**
-1.  **Intent Classification**: Determines if a query requires direct answering or multi-step planning.
+    * Determines if a query requires:
-2.  **Planning (if required)**: An LLM-based Planner node generates a sequence of steps.
+        * `DIRECT_QA`: Simple, no-tool answer.
+        * `DIRECT_TOOL_REQUEST`: Explicit request for a specific tool.
+        * `PLAN`: Complex, multi-step processing.
+    * For `DIRECT_TOOL_REQUEST`, it also attempts to identify the tool name and extract its input.

+2.  **LangGraph Execution (initiated from `agent_flow_handlers.py`):**
+    * **Entry Point (`intent_classifier_node` in graph):** Receives the pre-classified intent and related data.
+    * **Conditional Routing:**
+        * If `DIRECT_QA`: Routes to `direct_qa_node` (uses LLM for direct answer).
+        * If `DIRECT_TOOL_REQUEST`: Routes to `direct_tool_executor_node` (loads and runs the specified tool).
+        * If `PLAN` (Future Work for Full PCEE): Will route to `planner_node`.
+    * **Output Processing (`overall_evaluator_node`):**
+        * Receives output from `direct_qa_node` or `direct_tool_executor_node`.
+        * Uses an LLM to format/present this output as the final agent message to the user.
+        * Handles large file content from `read_file` by truncation and specific prompting.

-3.  **Iterative Step Execution Loop (Controller, Executor, Step Evaluator):**
+3.  **Iterative Step Execution Loop (For `PLAN` intent - Next Major Development Phase):**
+    * `PlannerNode`: Generates a sequence of steps.
+(Currently placeholder)
-    * **Controller Node**: Validates the current step, selects the appropriate tool (or "None" for direct LLM action), and formulates the precise input, considering previous step outputs and retry feedback.
+    * `ControllerNode`: Validates the current step, selects tools/LLMs.
+(Currently placeholder)
-    * **Executor Node**: Executes the chosen tool or performs a direct LLM call.
+    * `ExecutorNode`: Executes tools or direct LLM calls for a plan step.
+(Currently placeholder)
-    * **Step Evaluator Node**: Assesses if the step achieved its goal.
-If not, it determines recoverability and provides suggestions for a retry (new tool, revised input).
-The graph loops back to the Controller for retries, respecting `MAX_STEP_RETRIES`.
-4.  **Overall Evaluation**: After all steps are completed, or if an unrecoverable error/max retries are reached, an Overall Evaluator node assesses the plan's success in addressing the user's query.
+    * `StepEvaluatorNode`: Assesses step outcome, suggests retries.
+(Currently placeholder)
+    * This loop will feed into the `OverallEvaluatorNode`.

-For more detailed information on the P-C-E-E pipeline and task flow, please refer to `BRAINSTORM.md`.
+For more detailed information on the P-C-E-E pipeline vision and task flow, please refer to `BRAINSTORM.md`.
 For future development plans, see `ROADMAP.md`.

 ## Key Current Capabilities & Features

-(Largely same as v2.5.1, with backend transitioning)
 1.  **UI & User Interaction:**
-    * Task Management with persistent storage and reliable UI updates.
+    * Task Management with persistent storage.
     * Chat Interface with Markdown rendering and input history.
-    * Role-Specific LLM Selection.
+    * Role-Specific LLM Selection (Intent, Planner, Controller, Executor, Evaluator).
     * Monitor Panel for structured agent logs.
     * Artifact Viewer for text/image/PDF outputs with live updates.
-    * Token Usage Tracking.
+    * Token Usage Tracking (Overall and Per-Role).
     * File upload capability to task workspaces.
-2.  **Backend Architecture & Logic (Transitioning):**
+2.  **Backend Architecture & Logic (LangGraph Core):**
-    * Modular Python backend (refactored `message_handlers`).
+    * Modular Python backend.
-    * **LangGraph** for the core PCEE pipeline (functional in isolation, integration in progress).
+    * **LangGraph** for core agent workflows:
+        * Functional `DIRECT_QA` path.
+        * Functional `DIRECT_TOOL_REQUEST` path with dynamic tool loading.
     * Task-specific, isolated workspaces with persistent history (SQLite).
 3.  **Tool Suite (`backend/tools/` & `tool_config.json`):**
-    * Dynamically loaded tools including web search (Tavily, DuckDuckGo), web page reader, file I/O, PubMed search, Python REPL, and a multi-step `DeepResearchTool`.
+    * Dynamically loaded tools including web search (Tavily), web page reader, file I/O, PubMed search, Python REPL, and a multi-step `DeepResearchTool`.
+These are usable via `DIRECT_TOOL_REQUEST`.

 ## Tech Stack